dfelinto/blender-manual/manual/render/layers/view_layer.rst

 .. figure:: /images/render_layers_layers_panel.png

-   View Layer panel (shown here for the Eevee render engine)
+   View Layer panel (shown here for the Eevee render engine).

 The Layer Panel shows the settings of the active View Layer.